axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/testimonials/README.md

 This boolean attribute specifies if the keyboard navigation (left/right keys) should be enabled.

 ## Child Elements

 ### Maximum

 Do not set more than ~100 child elements.
 Because of height calculation the performance will be slow down.

-### slot="author"
+### class="author"

-You can set this attribute to a span.
+You can set this class to a span.
 The Text will be uppercase and above of another nested slide elements.

 ## Migration Notes